APSR Appeals Process

 In order for the editors to consider the appeal, an appeal request must lay out the grounds for the appeal, keeping in mind that mere disagreement with the editor’s reasoned decision is not likely to be successful and such appeals are strongly discouraged.
 Appropriate grounds include:

-The letter should also establish that these concerns have been material to the decision to reject the paper.
+The letter should also establish that these concerns have had a substantial effect on the decision to reject the manuscript.

 Timing

-The APSR will not consider an appeal until three weeks after a decision has been rendered.
-An appeal must be submitted within two months of the date of the original decision letter.
+The APSR will not consider an appeal until 14 days after a decision has been rendered.
+An appeal must be submitted within 60 days of the date of the original decision letter.

 Process